snakey1980/githubpages/content/posts/secret-santa.md

 First let's look at this particular graph.
 How likely was it that we would end up with 3 components?
 To find the real answer we'd have to look at all derangements of 16 elements and there are 7,697,064,251,745 of those.
 Instead I sampled 10 million at random:

-Components | Occurences | Ratio of total
+Components | Occurrences| Ratio of total
 -----------|------------|---------------
 8          | 3          |     0.000000
 7          | 554        |     0.000055